softwaremill/ox/doc/par.md

 ## Using application errors

-It's also possible to consider some values as application errors.
+Some values might be considered as application errors.
 In a computation returns such an error, other computations are interrupted, same as when an exception is thrown.
 The error is then returned by the `par` method.

 It's possible to use an arbitrary [error mode](error-handling.md) by providing it as the initial argument to `par`.
 Alternatively, a built-in version using `Either` is available as `parEither`: